crossplane/crossplane/design/design-doc-smaller-providers.md

 Cons

 * Granular deployments.
 More providers to upgrade, monitor, etc.
-* Does not achieve a "perfect" 1:1 ratio of installed-to-used CRDs.
+* Does not achieve a perfect 1:1 ratio of installed-to-used CRDs.
 * The average deployment may require more compute resources, short term.

 I'd like to expand on the first pro a little.
 No new concepts or configuration